-As a result—and particularly in big cities—a large number of buses must often be inspected and refueled in relatively short, concentrated time periods, stressing human material resources on a daily basis.
+As a result—and particularly in big cities—a large number of buses must often be inspected and refuelled in relatively short, concentrated time periods, stressing human material resources daily.

-The bus is identified automatically using long-range RFID as soon as it pulls into the fueling bay; all compatible product reels and dispensers are authorized based on its configured profile.
+The bus is identified automatically using long-range RFID when it pulls into the fueling bay; all compatible product reels and dispensers are authorized based on its configured profile.

-Optionally, If the jockey's inspection reveals any minor defects (broken windshield wiper, torn seat, or other) the jockey can key in corresponding defect codes at the FIT to be saved as part of the refueling transaction for later reporting.
+Optionally, If the jockey's inspection reveals any minor defects (broken windshield wiper, torn seat, or other), the jockey can key in corresponding defect codes at the FIT to be saved as part of the refuelling transaction for later reporting.

 Finally, the fleet manager or shift foreman has the option of setting up any number of free-format messages targeting a specific vehicle or employee.
-A message will pop up on the FIT display whenever the addressed vehicle or employee is identified.
+A message will appear on the FIT display whenever the addressed vehicle or employee is identified.

 Multiple Fluids per Fueling Transaction

 Buses are typically serviced in fuel lanes where fuel is but one of several products dispensed.

 The process of in-house fueling in the public transit sector is apart from other commercial/industrial fleets in that fuel (usually diesel) is just one of several products that may be dispensed in a single transaction.
 Engine oil, brake and transmission fluids, windshield washer and others may all be dispensed as well when a bus is serviced.
 And for many great reasons—including vehicle preventive maintenance planning—these consumables need to be tracked and managed.